Hjaltejuel/BDSA1/README.md

 6. A year not divisible by 400 is a common year
 7. Otherwise it is a leap year

-A test must only ever have one assertion, but you are allowed to implement some of you tests as theories if you want.
+A test must only ever have one assertion, but you are allowed to implement some of your tests as theories if you want.

-When you have verified that all tests are passing, replace the last three `if` statements with a one-liner starting with:
+When you have verified that all tests are passing, refactor the last three `if` statements with a one-liner starting with:

 ```csharp
 return year % 4 ...
 ```

-... and verify that everything still works according to the specification.
+... and verify that all your tests are still green.

 Finally introduce a new method called `IsFrameworkLeapYear` which uses the built-in `System.Globalization.GregorianCalendar` type to solve the problem.